ragdolldynamics/ragdoll-maya/docs/pages/quick-tail-setup.md

 ### Switch to Animation

 The simulation will try to follow your keyframe animation.
-Just switch off the `Blend Simulation` attribute on the root control while you're animating, then switch it back on to see how it looks.
+Just switch off the `Simulated` attribute on the root control while you're animating, then switch it back on to see how it looks.

 ![animate](https://user-images.githubusercontent.com/8775944/104857605-9986da80-5911-11eb-9f2b-26a559f7e777.gif)